CZERTAINLY/CZERTAINLY-Documentation/src/pages/contributors/attributes.md

       ]
       "enabled": true,
-      "connectorUuid": "UUID of the Credential Provider Connector", "connectorName": "name of the Credential Provider Connector" }
+      "connectorUuid": "UUID of the Credential Provider Connector", "connectorName": "Name of the Credential Provider Connector" }
   }
 }